timwmillard/uuid.nvim/README.md

 ## Commands

-`:UUID` - Generate a new UUID an put in register.
+`:UUID` - Generate a new UUID and put in register.

 ## Dependacies
 https://github.com/Tieske/uuid